bogdanmartinescu/ts-essential-structures/README.md

-# TSDataStructures
+# TSEssentialStructures

-TSDataStructures is a TypeScript-focused library that offers classic, strongly-typed data structures such as Stack, Queue, LinkedList, and more.
+TSEssentialStructures is a TypeScript-focused library that offers classic, strongly-typed data structures such as Stack, Queue, LinkedList, Binary Search Tree, and more.

 ## Features